-Section IV: COVID-19 Vaccinations
+SECTION IV: COVID-19 VACCINATIONS

+Staff Vaccinations

-The Mayor made an important announcement about expanding the vaccination mandate to all City-contracted childcare programs - this includes employees at DOE-contracted early childhood programs and Department of Youth and Community Development (DYCD) programs.
-By September 27, 2021, all City-contracted child care and afterschool employees must have proof that they have received at least one dose of the COVID-19 vaccine.
-Effective September 27th, there will no longer be an option to undergo weekly testing in lieu of vaccination.
+There is a COVID-19 vaccination mandate for all City-contracted child-care program staff, including Department of Youth and Community Development (DYCD) programs.
+By September 27, 2021, all City-contracted child-care and afterschool employees were required to have proof that they have received at least one dose of the COVID-19 vaccine.
+There will no longer be an option to undergo weekly testing in lieu of vaccination.
+All eligible staff are also encouraged, but not required, to get the booster shot.